ArpitaDeb/lhl-w2d3/README.md

 __Asynchronous JS:__

+- not synchronous JS

+    - JS executes one task at a time
+    - synchronous JS exectues in order

+- setTimeout – this code runs later, after a specific amount of time has passed
+- `readFile`, and other I/O operations

 - Async code is code that does not execute immediately, but at some specified later time or when a particular event is triggered.

 __Events in JS:__

+- could be: an input from a user, (lots of events in the browser), stdin `data`

 - Events are actions or occurrences that happen in the system you are programming, which the system tells you